p2pu/learning-circles-user-manual/facilitator.rst

 Joining a Team
 --------------
+Some elements of the dashboard are only visible to people who are on a team.
 Joining a team means that:
  •  Your learning circles will appear on your team’s learning circle page, making it easier for people in your community to find your learning circles.
  •  You’ll be informed of other learning circles happening across your team through your dashboard and a weekly update.
 (You can configure email communications in account settings).
  •  Your email address will be visible to other members of your team in the weekly update.
  •  Information about your learning circles will be included in any reporting or evaluation that your team is conducting.

+You can see current teams at: https://www.p2pu.org/en/teams/

 Support
 -------